smatechnologies/webservices-connector-docs/docs/defining-jobs.md

 Authorization  | CERT

 ##### Using SOAP
-When working with SOAP Webservices, a header Attribute Name of **Message-Type** and a Attribute Value of **SOAP** must be definedand the Content-Type text/xml should be selected.
+When working with SOAP Webservices, a header Attribute Name of **Message-Type** and a Attribute Value of **SOAP** must be defined and the Content-Type text/xml should be selected.

 #### Body Tab
 The payload can be entered using the Body Tab.